learn-co-curriculum/angular-testing-controllers-readme/README.md

 If we run `karma start` now, you'll notice our test fails.
 Go into the `MainController.js` file inside `js/app/controllers` and see if you can figure out why, and see if you can get our unit test to pass!

 You'll notice we pass through our own $scope - this is to allow us to read what `$scope` would be equal to inside the controller.
 If our controller adjusts `$scope`, we can test the properties on our own `$scope` inside our tests.
+<p class='util--hide'>View <a href='https://learn.co/lessons/angular-testing-controllers-readme'>Angular Testing Controllers</a> on Learn.co and start learning to code for free.</p>